-The Dean's Recognition List is used to recognize part-time students for academic excellence.
+The dean's recognition list is used to recognize part-time students for academic excellence.
 This recognition will occur in the summer for the previous academic year's performance.
-For this distinction, a student must:
+For this distinction a student must:

-- Be enrolled for both semesters of an academic year and complete a total of nine to 22 hours graded "A" through "F" between the two semesters - 2.
-Be a part-time student for the academic year, and - 3.
-Earn a cumulative GPA of 3.5 or better for each semester.
+(a) Be enrolled for both semesters of an academic year and complete a total of nine to 22 hours graded A through F between the two semesters;(b) Be a part-time student for the academic year; and

+(c) Earn a cumulative GPA of 3.5 or better for each semester.